-The Refuge offers holistic and experiential residential treatment in a serene, secluded healing environment for abandonment related trauma recovery, moving beyond the symptoms to resolve the underlying issues.
+The Refuge offers holistic and evidence-based residential treatment in a serene, secluded healing environment for abandonment related trauma recovery, moving beyond the symptoms to resolve the underlying issues.

 About Abandonment Trauma

 Fear of abandonment is among the most anxiety-provoking situations in childhood.
 When parents get home late from work or suddenly leave town, a child may feel mounting anxiety and fear about their parent’s safety.
 Children feel an emotional attachment to their parents and feel insecure if this is absent; often going to extraordinary lengths to re-establish it.
 The loss of a parent due to death or divorce often causes a child’s fear of abandonment to intensify, often well into adulthood.
 When a child grows up with an absent parent, they may have feelings of grief and blame themselves for their parent’s absence.
 When the child is completely deprived of any contact with their parent, they may attribute parental abandonment as a result of something the child did or did not do.
 Young children are egotistical, believing they are the cause for events in which there is no logical connection.

 The damage caused by parental abandonment is particularly devastating if it happens before the child understands that they are not responsible for others’ actions.
 If this happens, the child grows up with the belief that there’s something wrong with them that makes them unlovable.
 While the remaining parent may be able to provide emotional support and help the child develop a healthy sense of self-esteem, oftentimes very young children will still believe they are at fault.

 Other types of childhood trauma can also lead to abandonment anxiety, such as childhood abuse, neglect, parental substance abuse, depression, or other mental disorders that parents unavailable can lead to long-term abandonment trauma.